Types Of Inheritance In Python: Complete Guide With Examples

 Inheritance in Python is one of the pillars of Object-oriented programming.
 It allows one class to inherit or derive the features or properties of the other class.

-The class which derives the properties is known as the derived class or child class.
+The class that derives the properties is known as the derived class or child class.
 The class whose properties are inherited is known as the base class or parent class.

 Inheritance allows us to organize our code and streamline it by defining a hierarchical structure of classes and objects.
 It also promotes code reusability.